Lorti/manu.ninja/src/pages/2017-03-22-clock-clock-24-on-a-raspberry-pi-using-web-technologies/index.md

 }
 ```

-I made two helper functions `hourToDegrees()`{:.js} and `minuteToDegrees()`{:.js} to let myself think in clock positions instead of degrees.
-These are then used to set a single analog clock with the `setHands()`{:.js} function.
+I made two helper functions `hourToDegrees()` and `minuteToDegrees()` to let myself think in clock positions instead of degrees.
+These are then used to set a single analog clock with the `setHands()` function.
 The small hand moves clockwise and the large hand counterclockwise for a more interesting animation.

 ``` js
 function setHands(id, hour, minute) {